 Many of the guiris are active in the life of the village.

 Carolyn, mentioned earlier, jointly compiled a bi-lingual recipe book with local Spanish friend Victoria, and Carolyn and Kevin both participate eagerly in local fiestas.

 Steve, from Northern England, and Mike, from “dahn sarf”, help to carry the Virgin on parades on religious days, eg Easter.
 Steve is also an occasional DJ at the Hotel Palacete de Mañara.
-These discos are popular with the foreigners and locals.
+These discos are popular with foreigners and locals alike.

 There are several artists, two from Scotland, one from Nottinghamshire and a couple from Germany, all of whom just love the bright natural light of Andalucía.

-Helen, a Scottish sculptress, donated the cabra montejaqueña, metal goat, which has pride of place in front of the Town Hall.
+Helen, a Scottish sculptress, donated the cabra montejaqueña, a goat made from scrap metal, which has pride of place in front of the Town Hall.